On the Hardness of Energy Minimisation for Crystal Structure Prediction: Preliminaries

-By the same arguments the addition of an $a$ term to either $A_{S(i),S(j)}$ or $C_{S(i),S(j)}$ with the appropriate multiplier, will leave just the value of $a$.
-Note that in the case that $a$ is negative, the magnitude must be added to $C_{S(i),S(j)}$ so that once the multiplier has been applied it will act as a negative value. \end{proof}

-\textbf{Crystals as geometric graphs.} Using the above definitions, it can be shown how crystals may be viewed as geometric graphs.
+\textbf{Crystals as geometric graphs.} The unit cell of a crystal may be thought of as a geometric graph $G = (V,E)$ in $\mathbb{R}^3$.
 Recall that each ion corresponds to a charged point in $\mathbb{R}^3$.
-Each ion is represented with a weighted vertex, also placed into $\mathbb{R}^3$ at the same position as the ion, giving a total of $n$ vertices.
-The vertex corresponding to the ion $i$, denoted $v_i$, is assigned a weight of $q_i$. $wt(v_i)$ will denote the weight of a given vertex $v_i$, i.e. $wt(v_i) = q_i$.
-For notation, $V^+$ will denote the set of vertices with a positive weight in $V$, and $V^-$ for the set of vertices with a negative weight in $V$.
-This can be extended to a set of ions $A$, using $A^+$ for the positively charged ions and $A^-$ for the negatively charged ions.
+In the context of a graph each ion represents a weighted vertex in $\mathbb{R}^3$ at the same position as the ion, giving a total of $n$ vertices. \eject Let the vertex $v_i$ correspond to ion $i$ and $wt(v_i)$ correspond to the charge of $q_i$, i.e. $wt(v_i) = q_i$.
+For notation, $V^+ \subset V$ denotes the set of vertices with a positive charge, and $V^-$ the set of vertices with a negative charge.

 Between each pair of vertices there is an edge, weighted by the pairwise interaction of the corresponding ions $U_{ij}$.
-Note that from its definition $U_{ij}$ will be determined in part by the length of the edge, which will be drawn as a straight line in the space.
-The energy of a crystal graph $G = \{ V, E\}$ can be computed as $PE = \sum\limits_{\{v_i,v_j\} \in E} U_{ij}$.
+Note that from its definition $U_{ij}$ is determined in part by the length of the edge, which is drawn as a straight line in the space.
+The energy of a crystal graph $G = (V, E)$ is computed as $U = \sum\limits_{(v_i,v_j) \in E} U_{ij}$.